evbacher/gd2md-html/md-verify.md

 <h2 id="equations">Equations</h2>

-If you insert an equation using Google Docs, GD2md-html will warn and insert an alert message in the output.
+If you insert an equation using Google Docs, Docs to Markdown will warn and insert an alert message in the output.
 However, if your target publishing platform supports LaTeX equations, you can use LaTeX syntax directly.

 A Google Docs equation: